 Professor Colin Bingle, Professor of Respiratory Cell and Molecular Biology at the University of Sheffield, and Chair of the Biochemical Society’s Awards Committee, says: “The Biochemical Society Awards’ annual programme provides us with the opportunity to celebrate excellence across the biosciences community.
-We are keen to receive nominations from all aspects of biochemistry and acknowledge the diversity of the discipline.
+The past two years has confirmed the vital importance of the biosciences and we are keen to receive nominations from all aspects of biochemistry and acknowledge the diversity of the discipline.
 If you know a talented bioscientist, then please nominate them for one of these prestigious accolades.”

 - Early Career Research Awards